tedgrubbs/Rust_Logger/README.md

 If for whatever reason your account is dropped from the database, you will need to re-register.
 To do this you will first need to delete the `.Rust_Logger_Credentials` file.
 Then the next run of `log` will perform the registration process again.

+Connections to different servers are also supported.
+Whenever you use a new `Server` in the `log_client` config, the registration will run again as explained above.

 ## `log` - upload
 >*You absolutely MUST read this to be able to use the Rust_Logger in any meaningful way.*